 Forms to Complete to File for Office

 Thank you for your interest in a position on the City of Highland Village City Council.
 Your Application, Petition, and Appointment of Campaign Treasurer (CTA) must be submitted when you file for office.
 The following forms are to be filed with the City Secretary's Office.
+Please note, applications and petitions to file for office will only be accepted during the filing period designated by state law.

 - Application and Instructions to Place Name on the Highland Village General Election Ballot. - Each candidate must file an application form and petition in order to have his/her name on the ballot.
 Please note the oath that is included on the application, which must be sworn before a notary public.